Building and Grounds

 - Popular spots: The Great Hall, the Garden Court, the Water Court, and the Rideau Chapel

-The soaring windows of the Great Hall capture the Parliament Buildings, the Ottawa River, and the Gatineau Hills in vertical frames.
+The soaring windows of the Great Hall capture the Parliament Buildings, the Ottawa River and the Gatineau Hills in vertical frames.
 Dramatic by day and stunning by night, the Great Hall welcomes the Gallery’s visitors from all over the country and abroad every day, and hosts an array of special events – from small candle-lit dinners to galas for hundreds of guests or a spectacular reception for as many as 1,500 people.
-The Great Hall is also home to the Café l'Entrée, where visitors may enjoy a dazzling view along with a delicious meal or just a light snack.

 The cathedral-like Colonnade constructed of granite and glass, which connects the main entrance of the building to the Great Hall, and glass pavilions make the museum appear open and inviting.
 The long approach up the incline of the Colonnade – one of the longest ramp in recent architecture – creates an agreeable sense of anticipation.
 From the exterior, one sees a building that celebrates movement.

 Located at the end of the Concourse off the Great Hall, and across from the Contemporary galleries, the Cafétéria des Beaux-arts has its own glass rotunda, access to a private patio and an inspiring view of Nepean Point, the Ottawa River and Parliament Hill.
 The cafeteria is designed to serve families and groups in an informal, self-service atmosphere.

 The galleries are divided into six separate areas: the Canadian collection, the European, American, and Asian galleries, the Inuit galleries, a section for contemporary art (including video), another for prints, drawings, and photographs, and a separate space for temporary exhibitions.